Waterfall Way NSW Itinerary

 This was our first motorhome holiday & we loved the freedom of carrying our home with us.

 Armidale is the principal centre in the New England Tablelands and home of the University of New England.
-Australia’s Highest City.
-This makes a good starting point for your waterfall drive.
+At 585km from Sydney and 494km from Brisbane, it makes a good halfway stop on a journey between the capitals and a natural starting point for the Waterfall Way.

 While most travellers stick to the coast, we decide to do a bit of a loop and cover as much of the region as we could over the course of a week.
 I am so glad we did as this gave us reason to slow down and really explore, and there is so much to see here.